 JEA's Distributed Generation Policy (PDF), which details how to connect a renewable generation system to JEA’s grid.

 Customers who are considering installing a distributed generation system:

 - 50 kW (or 60 kWDC) or greater may be subjected to JEA Standby and Supplemental Service (SS-1) rate.

-- 100 kW or greater should contact your Account Executive or email firstname.lastname@example.org to submit the application fee.
+- 100 kW or greater should contact your JEA Account Executive or email firstname.lastname@example.org to submit the application fee.

 Submit Your ApplicationGo to PowerClerk

 Questions Regarding Distributed Generation

 If you have any questions regarding JEA's Distributed Generation Policy please contact:

 Learn about all the ways JEA helps Northeast Florida families, businesses and our community thrive and how we can help you do more.

 Choosing a Solar PV System